23 Animals With Long Necks

 Unlike these birds, herons fly with their necks drawn back, not outstretched, giving them a unique appearance in the air.

-The size of herons varies significantly among the different species, ranging from as small as 10 inches to as large as 60 inches.
+The size of herons varies significantly among species, ranging from 10 inches to 60 inches.

-As carnivores, herons have a diverse diet, which includes fish, amphibians, reptiles, mollusks, crustaceans, and aquatic insects.
+As carnivores, herons eat a diverse diet that includes fish, amphibians, reptiles, mollusks, crustaceans, and aquatic insects.

 21. Horse